What Is a PFIC, and How Does It Affect My Taxes?

 1. Excess Distribution

 Excess distribution is the default taxation method.
 It’s classified as a Section 1291 Fund.
-This method allows for a deferral of U.S. taxes until either (1) the earnings are distributed or (2) the PFIC is sold.
-Earnings are taxed as ordinary income, and the excess distribution is spread out over your investment period on a pro rata basis.
+This method allows for a deferral of US taxes until either (1) the earnings are distributed or (2) the PFIC is sold.
+Earnings are taxed as ordinary income, and the excess distribution is spread out over your investment period on a pro-rata basis.

 To calculate the excess distribution amount, you’ll need to include both the sale amount of the PFIC and any distributions in which the total annual distributions exceed 125% of the preceding three-year average.